Validating the calibrated creation of heralded single photons: Abstract

 \section{Abstract}

-Coincidence-count discrimination have turned utterly practical in the characterization of photon-pair processes and heralded single photons.
-Here, we implement a heralded single photon source based on parametric down-conversion (PDC) in a PP-KTP waveguide in the telecom wavelength range involving a low number of optical modes.
+Coincidence-count discrimination is a practical and straightforward tool for the characterization of photon-pair processes and heralded single photons.
+Here, we implement a heralded single photon source based on parametric down-conversion in a periodically poled KTiOPO$_4$ waveguide in the telecom wavelength range involving a low number of optical modes.
 We extend the toolbox for the loss-tolerant state characterization by combining conventional figures-of-merit in order to access the heralded state's mean photon number and its photon-number parity.
 Our experiment demonstrates that an accurate determination of these characteristics is possible just through simple photon-correlation measurements.
-We believe that our results can find usage in the calibrated creation of heralded single photons and in determining the expectation values of observables that are crucial for denoting a single quantum.
+We believe that our results can find usage in the calibrated creation of heralded single photons and in determining the expectation values of observables that are crucial for attributing a single quantum.